Alek Thomas Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, which ranks 25th in the league.
+- The 7.9 strikeouts per nine innings put together by the Nationals pitching staff ranks 25th in the league.

-- The Nationals have a 4.32 team ERA that ranks 13th among all MLB pitching staffs.
+- The Nationals have the 16th-ranked team ERA across all league pitching staffs (4.42).

-- Nationals pitchers combine to rank 14th in baseball in home runs surrendered (34 total, 1.1 per game).
+- Nationals pitchers combine to rank 14th in baseball in home runs given up (37 total, 1.1 per game).

-- Gray (2-4 with a 2.67 ERA and 31 strikeouts in 33 2/3 innings pitched) makes the start for the Nationals, his seventh of the season.
+- Williams (1-1) gets the starting nod for the Nationals in his seventh start of the season.
+He's put together a 3.41 ERA in 31 2/3 innings pitched, with 21 strikeouts.

-- The righty's most recent time out was on Sunday against the Pittsburgh Pirates, when he went six innings, surrendering one earned run while giving up three hits.
+- In his most recent time out on Tuesday, the righty went 5 1/3 scoreless innings against the Chicago Cubs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.